 All medications in racing are classified (Class 1 to Class 5) based upon their potential to influence a horse’s performance and the welfare of the horse.
 All medications are also assigned a penalty class (Class A to Class D).
 Horsemen can consult the ACRI Uniform Classification of Foreign Substances list and Recommended Penalty Guidelines, maintained and updated from time-to-time by the ARCI, to determine a particular substance’s classification, as well as the ARCI Endogenous, Dietary, or Environmental Substances Schedule.

-For any specific questions regarding the National Uniform Medication Program, compliance with the program, medication guidelines and withdrawal times and the appropriate use of medications, you are encouraged to contact Dr. Benson, executive director of the RMTC, at (859) 224-2844 and/or consult your regulatory equine medical director or state veterinarian.
+For any specific questions regarding the National Uniform Medication Program, compliance with the program, medication guidelines and withdrawal times and the appropriate use of medications, you are encouraged to contact Dr. Mary Scollay, Executive Director of the RMTC, at (859) 224-2844 and/or consult your regulatory equine medical director or state veterinarian.